Skip Navigation

 Phipps KR.
 2023.
 Networks for Oral Health Integration (NOHI) Within the Maternal and Child Health Safety Network: Environmental scan 2023 chartbook.
 Washington, DC: National Maternal and Child Oral Health Resource Center, 51 pp.

-Annotation: This chartbook provides information on facilitators of and barriers to integrating oral health care into primary care for pregnant women and children.
-The chartbook provides data related to scope of practice for oral health professionals and other health professionals, Medicaid billing and reimbursement, dental hygienists, dental therapists, community health workers, and teledentistry.
+Annotation: This series of chartbooks provides information on facilitators of and barriers to integrating oral health care into primary care for pregnant women and children.
+It includes data related to scope of practice for oral health professionals and non-oral-health professionals; Medicaid billing and reimbursement; issues impacting care provided by dental hygienists, dental therapists, and community health workers; and teledentistry.
 [Funded by the Maternal and Child Health Bureau]

 Keywords: Data, Dental caries, High risk children, High risk infants, Medicaid, Oral health, Pregnant women, Service integration